 SLIDING DOORS:

-Sliding doors open by sliding sideways inside of opening into a room.
+Sliding doors open by sliding sideways inside of an opening into a room.
 This type of door is a good space-saver for busy family homes.
-Especially where every piece of floor space is needed or where a door opening into the room might clash with furniture.
-Also known as pocket doors, sliding doors can slide on a track across a wall or they can slide into a cavity in the wall.
+They do not take up floor space and allow you to place furniture near doorways.
+Sliding doors are also known as pocket doors, and can slide on a track across a wall.
+Alternatively, they can slide into a cavity in the wall.

 STABLE DOORS:

-A stable door is most commonly found to and from a kitchen thanks to its make-up.
-These types of doors open in half so they can be opened at just the top or just the bottom.
+You’d generally fit a stable door in your kitchen doorway because of how it opens and closes.
+You can open these types of doors in half, so either the top or just the bottom while the other section remains closed.
 Stable doors are perfect for letting air into a kitchen without letting out small children, or pets!